 - It’s very open about new developments and what Cardano is trying to achieve

 - All new updates are based on rigorous scientific research and peer-reviewed papers

 - Along with the science, Cardano is backed by famous names in the crypto world

 Here are three more questions to consider before you decide to invest in Cardano.

 1. Is now a good time to buy Cardano?

-Altneratively, for short-term traders, overall growth might be less important.
+Alternatively, for short-term traders, overall growth might be less important.
 You might want to look at the current ADA price and decide whether it represents a good opportunity.
-Whatever your outlook, it’s a good idea to check out the latest Cardano analysis to stay on top of anything that might affect your decision to buy.
+Whatever your outlook, it’s a good idea to check out the latest Cardano analysis to stay on top of anything that might affect your investing decisions.
 You can find all the latest market analysis below:

 Litecoin (LTC) and Cardano (ADA) price prediction for April

 Cardano (ADA) price struggling at $0.10 resistance despite ongoing election uncertainty